TruebitProtocol/truebit-eth/README.md

 ```bash
 geth --goerli account new
 ```
 Geth will prompt you for an account password.
 You may wish to create more than one account.
 Paste each of your account passwords on separate lines, in order, into a text file.
-Drop this text file into your `geth-docker-cache` folder.
+Drop this text file into your `docker-geth` folder.
 For example, your password file might have the name `supersecret.txt` and might look something like this:
 ```
 truebit
 task